Skip to main content

 Discovery

-The LLM automatically discovers all connected tools
+The Agent automatically discovers all connected tools at the start of its loop

 3